elegant-scipy/elegant-scipy/markdown/ch1.markdown

 You can see that the normalized distributions are a little bit more similar once we have taken library size (the sum of those distributions) into account.
+Now we are comparing like with like between the samples!
+But what about difference between the genes?

 ### Between genes

+We can also get into some strife when trying to compare different genes.
 The number of counts for a gene, is related to the gene length.
 Let's say we have gene A and gene B.
 Gene B is twice as long as gene A.